The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Plan (P): Next session objectives, homework, referrals, or plan adjustments.

-APSO Notes
+7. APSO Notes

 APSO stands for Assessment, Plan, Subjective, and Objective.
 It is a reordered version of SOAP.
-In settings where providers read notes quickly and need conclusions at the top, the APSO format reduces reading time without losing clinical content.
+In settings where providers read notes quickly and need conclusions at the top, APSO reduces reading time without losing clinical content.

 Assessment (A): Your clinical interpretation comes first.